hirmongom/botato/README.md

 ### ./.env ###
 * TOKEN

-    You should find this on the Discord Developer portal (https://discord.com/developers), after selection the application, head to the left side panel, enter the *Bot* category and get the Token.
+    You should find this on the Discord Developer portal (https://discord.com/developers), after selecting the A¬pplication, head to the left side panel, enter the *Bot* category and get the Token.

 * APPID